MRYingLEE/Attributes-Based-Access-Control-on-BigQuery-Analytics/README.md

 - Why not Authorized view?
 No context possible.
 - Why not UDF?
 Limited to no table result.
 - Why not procedure: Heavy and no table result.

 Only Table Function can give us ABAC along with context.
+A table function, also called a table-valued function (TVF), is a user-defined function that returns a table.
+You can use a table function anywhere that you can use a table.
+Table functions behave similarly to views, but a table function can take parameters.(https://cloud.google.com/bigquery/docs/reference/standard-sql/table-functions)

 Actually there is a SQL rewriting method to implement ABAC.
 This method is general to any SQL data sources, but has overhead on performance and has a potential security problem.